Ground Improvement Tool: Vibro Stone Columns

 This vibroflot is utilized to create a borehole down to a specific depth, the aggregate is then introduced, and the vibroflot compacts the rock.
 The aggregate compaction process repeats until the dense column of rock is built up to the ground surface.

 Vibro-piers are currently one of the most commonly used ground improvement systems in the world today.
 They are designed to improve the load-bearing capacity of the surrounding soil and reduce excessive settlement.
+Check out our Vibrartory Stone Column installation comparison to the competition.

 Why Should You Use Vibro Stone Columns?